kenrickschulze/Chimeric-UNet---Half-invertible-UNet-in-Pytorch/README.md

 ```

-### ... and then compute saliency map for target class at positions specified on roi.
+### ... and then compute the saliency map for the target class at positions specified on roi.
 ```python
 saliencyMap = model_xai.salmap(x, target_cls=2, roi=...)